List of The Bold and the Beautiful characters introduced in the 2000s: Janet Webber

 Janet Webber, better known as 'Sugar', was a warden who aided Sheila Carter's escape from prison in 2003.
 She first appeared in Puerto Vista after Sheila had Ridge Forrester kidnapped.

-After Sheila and Sugar escaped the foundry incident which saw Ridge presumed killed, they didn't show up again on canvas until 2005 in Genoa City on B&B's sister soap The Young and the Restless.
+After Sheila and Sugar escaped the foundry incident which saw Ridge presumed killed, they turn up in 2005 in Genoa City on B&Bs sister soap The Young and the Restless.
 Now portrayed by Kimberlin Brown (who also portrays Shiela), Sugar has had plastic surgery to look identical to her offsider and commits further crimes.

 Sugar was locked up in 2006 and presumably remained behind bars until 2024, when she escaped, kidnapped and shackled Sheila in an abandoned warehouse, ultimately aiming to frame her one-time accomplice for the murder of Steffy Forrester.
 The plan backfired - Sugar was killed when Steffy retaliated in self-defence, plunging a knife into her chest.
 Due to their identical looks, the Forrester family presumed Steffy had killed Sheila, but were stunned in the weeks that followed to realise that Sheila was alive and it was indeed Sugar who Steffy had stabbed to death.